haeussma/MTPHandler/specifications/photometry.md

 - __n_cols__
     - Type: integer
     - Description: Number of columns on the plate
+- name
+    - Type: str
+    - Description: Name of the plate
 - date_measured
     - Type: datetime
     - Description: Date and time when the plate was measured